Shilajit for Liver & Kidney Health — What Research Says

 Should I get a liver panel before starting shilajit?

-A baseline LFT (liver function test) is a good idea before any long-term supplement.
+A baseline LFT (liver work test) is a good idea before any long-term supplement.
 Recheck after 3 months.
-This is inexpensive and gives you objective data.

 Evidence, Sourcing & Verification

-Every claim about shilajit should be traceable to three things: peer-reviewed research, verified geographic sourcing, and per-batch lab testing.
-Without all three, you are trusting a label.
+Every claim about shilajit should be traceable to three things: peer-reviewed research.
+Verified geographic sourcing, and per-batch lab testing.

 • Research: Our catalogued shilajit studies catalogues every peer-reviewed paper we cite, with evidence tiers and PubMed links.
 The full evidence narrative lives in our complete shilajit guide.